It isn't only human beings who have personality, who are capable of rational thought and emotions like joy and sorrow.

 At Tchimpounga sanctuary, research on chimpanzees in captivity provides new insights into how chimpanzees orphaned by poaching and trafficking can reclaim their lives and learn to live in healthy, functioning communities.
 The more we learn about our closest living relatives, the better we can protect them from extinction.

-Photo credits on this page (top to bottom): JGI/Nick Riley, National Geographic, JGI/Fernando Turmo
+Photo credits on this page (top to bottom): JGI/Nick Riley, JGI US, JGI/Fernando Turmo